Criminal Convictions Data Breach Claim Solicitors

 For more information on the steps you could take following a criminal convictions data breach, get in touch on the number above.

-A criminal convictions data breach could have impacted you in several ways.
+A criminal conviction data breach could have impacted you in several ways.
 In light of this, you may consider making a claim for compensation.
 However, in order to hold a valid personal data breach claim, you must be able to prove liability.
 You will need to illustrate who you think is liable for the breach.
 If a data controller did all they could to protect your personal information a claim is less likely.

 We’ve included some tips on making a claim in the list below: